apache/spark/docs/apache-airflow-providers-amazon/operators/datasync.rst

 """""""""""""""""""""""""""

-When creating a Task, the :class:`~airflow.providers.amazon.aws.operators.datasync.AWSDataSyncOperator` will try to find and use existing LocationArns rather than creating new ones.
+When creating a Task, the :class:`~airflow.providers.amazon.aws.operators.datasync.DataSyncOperator` will try to find and use existing LocationArns rather than creating new ones.
 If multiple LocationArns match the specified URIs then we need to choose one to use.
 In this scenario, the operator behaves similarly to how it chooses a single Task from many Tasks: